-This policy should be read in conjunction with the School's Positive Behaviour Support Policy and outlines the policy and practice which informs the school's use of suspension and exclusion.
+This policy should be read in conjunction with the School's Behaviour Policy (Person-Centred Neurodivergence Affirming) and outlines the policy and practice which informs the school's use of suspension and exclusion.
 Our approach is based on the concept of "unconditional positive regard" which was developed by the psychologist Carl Rogers, in that we believe that a complete and unconditional acceptance of each pupil in the school, of who they are and what they do as a learner.
 We take into consideration all additional needs, which in our setting includes clinical diagnoses such as autism and encompasses a wide range of social, emotional, or mental health needs - and this consideration forms the bedrock of our work to support behaviour.
 Unconditional positive regard means accepting that the pupil is attempting to deal with situations in their lives as best they can.

-We concur with the OFSTED guide for Inspectors "Positive Environments where Children can Flourish" (March 2018) which states:
+We concur with the OFSTED guide for Inspectors Positive environments where children can flourish which states: